Digital Posture Analysis

 The PostureScreen™ System

 is an assessment tool that is used in our office to analyze posture.
 The program uses digital photography and innovative computerized technology to create a report that outlines postural deviations and recommends a personalized exercise program.
 The report and exercise program is used to establish a rehabilitation program that is specific to each individual patient.
 The system is completed during the initial visit as part of the new patient examination and is used again during re-examination to measure correction.

 Drop Table Adjusting

-The doctors at the Spinal Health and Wellness Center, LLC utilize the Segmental Drop System for Chiropractic Adjusting.
+At the Spinal Health and Wellness Center, we utilize the Segmental Drop System for Chiropractic Adjusting.
 This system utilizes a precision adjusting table with individual drop pieces.
 The drop pieces on the table create a force in the joint and/or soft tissue that produces the desired change in spinal alignment.
 This technique reduces the force needed to adjust the spine, which reduces the reaction to the patient.
 The result of this technique is a precisely directed low force adjustment used to improve the alignment of the spine.

 Trigger Point Therapy

 "It can be a mistake to assume the problem is at the place where you feel the pain..."